dido1998/CTRL-O/README.md

 This should create a webdataset in the path `scripts/datasets/outputs/coco`.

-To run the experiments, th dataset needs to be exposed to OCLF
+To run the experiments, the dataset needs to be exposed to OCLF

 ```bash
 cd ../..   # Go back to root folder